alcopaul/QuineProgrammingBlueprintToApplication/README.md

 # QuineProgrammingBlueprintToApplication
-Quines That Follow The Exact Form Rendered From Abstract Lexical Blueprint
+Quines That Are In The Exact Form As The Lexical Blueprint...